donatj/force-color.org/README.md

 ### Add a Library / Software

-Just edit the coresponding TSV and submit a Pull Request.
+Just edit the corresponding TSV and submit a Pull Request.

 The tables on the website are generated based on the TSV files.